finic-ai/finic/README.md

 </a>
 </p>

-[Sidekick](https://getsidekick.ai/) is a platform for integrating with your customer’s SaaS tools like Notion, Zendesk, Confluence, and Google Drive and synciing documents from these applications to your SQL or vector database.
-You can think of it like Plaid for unstructured documents.
+[Sidekick](https://getsidekick.ai/) is a platform for integrating with your customer’s SaaS tools like Notion, Zendesk, Confluence, and Google Drive and syncing documents from these applications to your SQL or vector database.
+You can think of it like Plaid for unstructured data.
 Sidekick is easy to set up - you use it by importing the NPM package and configuring it with your Sidekick API key, which you can get from the [Sidekick dashboard](https://dashboard.getsidekick.ai/).
 When your users connect their applications, you can view these connections from the dashboard.

 ### <a href="https://docs.getsidekick.ai" target="_blank">Read the docs</a>